To build or repair a car, you

 therefore quite remarkable that

-similar molecular mechanisms are at play in the development of both.
+play in the development of both.

 New functionality has apparently